-Super Nurse - The artist FAKE honours healthcare professionals during the Corona Pandemic 2020
+Super Nurse - Artist FAKE honours healthcare professionals during the Covid Pandemic

 The colorful cobblestones in the picture at the top will catch your eyes.
 With their artwork, the two locals Ottograph and Hero de Janeiro have poured a large bucket of paint over the small Weijdesteeg.

 Many pictures are tough to find.
 You can enjoy the most beautiful works with your own eyes on a guided tour with local street art experts.
 Our recommendation: The Graffiti & Urban Art Tours of Get Your Guide - Book online now.

 Unfortunately, everything was recently torn down or cleaned.
 However, you can still find colorful cobblestones all over Amsterdam.

 The center of Amsterdam is a huge street art museum

 If you keep your eyes open, you will see many small and large works by international artists such as OX Alien, ATOMIK, Pez, and The London Police.
 Many of the artists are now world-famous and exhibit their works in galleries.